-Technologies such as Advanced Driver Assistance Systems (ADAS), In-Vehicle Infotainment (IVI), Over-The-Air (OTA) updates, Tire Pressure Monitoring Systems (TPMS) and autonomous driving need a robust, lean and performant operating system.
+Technologies such as Advanced Driver Assistance Systems (ADAS), In-Vehicle Infotainment (IVI), Over-The-Air (OTA) updates, Driver Monitoring System (DMS) and autonomous driving need a robust, lean and performant operating system.
 We address the needs of these technologies and those yet to invent with our robust, safe and secure separation and virtualization approach with hard real-time capabilities.

 Virtualization and hard real-time operations are ensured by our real-time operating system (RTOS) and type 1 hypervisor PikeOS.
 It allows safe and secure functional interaction of applications with mixed-criticality.
 Virtualization allows to manage complexity within automotive software environment and lower maintenance efforts while being highly assured against cyber threats thanks to PikeOS Common Criteria EAL3+ certification (PikeOS 4.2.3 Build S5577 x86_64, ARM v7/8).

-We provide solutions that are comprehensibly and well manageably certifiable up to ISO 26262 ASIL D. PikeOS can be used as Safety Element out of Context (SEooC) as defined in ISO 26262.
-In addition, embedded automotive software also benefits from the very strict Safety pre-certification of our technology according to the DO-178 Avionics standard.
+We provide solutions that are comprehensibly and well manageably certifiable up to ISO 26262 ASIL D. In addition, embedded Automotive software also benefits from the very strict Safety pre-certification of our technology according to the DO-178 Avionics standard.